Published: Apr 11, 2016Time to read: 5mins Category: Recruitment

 You’ve spent a lot of time and effort building a relationship with these candidates and have analyzed their skills and experience to determine if they're qualified and a possible strong fit.
 So how do you leverage the knowledge and relationship you've cultivated?
-Keep reading to find out how to keep your 2nd-place candidate warm for future roles.
+Read on to find out how to develop and manage candidate relationships and fill roles faster by keeping your 2nd-place candidate warm for future roles.

 Say “No” in the Right Way